EmanuelAlmirante/Omega_Systems_Mini_Casino/README.md

   - _mvn -Dtest=TestClass test_ -> run a single test class
   - _mvn -Dtest=TestClass1,TestClass2 test_ -> run multiple test classes
 - Package the application with _mvn package_

-### Notes:

-In the _DataLoader_ class is created one game when the application is started.
-That is the game used when interacting with the API.
-To create more games it is only necessary to instantiate them in that class.

-It was used an in-memory database, more precisely the _H2 Database_.
-By using an in-memory database all data is only persisted while the application is running and after stopping the application all data will be lost.

-To manually test the API please import the file in the postman_collections to Postman and use those endpoints.

 ## Endpoints: